Nourdine226/restaurant-reservation/README.md

 ### Empty form
 ![Empty form](public/assets/images/formulaire%201.png)

-The user can enter their personal information, date, time of booking, number of guests and special requests and then submit the form with a button reserve.
+The user can enter their personal information, the date, time of reservation, the number of guests and special requests, and then submit the form with a reserve button.
+Also, we notice a guest (1) by default in the guest box because the reservation is valid for at least one guest.

 ### Completed form
 ![Completed form](public/assets/images/formulaire%202.png)

 Once the user has entered all the information the form looks like this, ready to be submitted.

 ### Confirmation
 ![Confirmation](public/assets/images/confirmation.png)

-After submitting the form, the user sees a confirmation page that summarizes all the booking details, including any special requests.
+After the form is submitted, the user sees a confirmation message summarizing all the booking details, including the reservation date, time, number of guests, and any special requests.
+This final confirmation step ensures that the user is fully informed about their reservation and can review the details before their visit. any special requests.

 ## Additional Resources